Sedillo offers scenic seclusion just outside Albuquerque

 Interstate 40 links Sedillo to the wider region

 As secluded as Sedillo may feel, it’s still close to New Mexico’s most populous city.
 “The nice appeal to that particular community is that it’s only about 20 minutes from Albuquerque,” Joseph says.
-While Sedillo is almost exclusively residential, residents can hop on nearby Interstate 40 to access all the Albuquerque area has to offer.
+While Sedillo is almost exclusively residential, residents can hop on nearby Interstate 40 to access Albuquerque and all it has to offer.
 Residents commute to Albuquerque for dining, grocery shopping, jobs and more.
-And if they don’t want to go quite that far, smaller towns like Edgewood have their own amenities.
-Edgewood is 7 miles east.
+Smaller towns like Edgewood, 7 miles east, have their own amenities.

 Ola’s is an option for dining, right at home

-Though most options are in Albuquerque, Ola’s Route 66 Lunch Box is a spot to grab a bite in Sedillo.
-Ola’s is open for breakfast and lunch, and locals like the breakfast burritos, barbecue, cinnamon rolls and peach cobbler.
+Though most options are in Albuquerque, Ola’s Route 66 Lunch Box is a local spot to grab a bite.
+Ola’s is open for breakfast and lunch and is known for its breakfast burritos, barbecue, cinnamon rolls and peach cobbler.
 Choices on Albuquerque’s eastern outskirts include Vick's Vittles Country Kitchen, whose huge cowboy burrito is popular.
-The burrito is loaded with scrambled eggs, potatoes, chicken fried steak and cheese.
-Smith’s, Sprouts Farmers Market and Costco are among the grocery stores down the road from Vick’s Vittles.
+Smith’s, Sprouts Farmers Market and Costco are all down the road from Vick’s.
 There’s also a Walmart in Edgewood.

 Ola's Rt66 Lunch Box is a local favorite in Sedillo.